 - Completion of AQ Integration of Information and Computer Technology in Instruction, Part 1.

 - Confirmation of Teaching Experience form, signed by a supervisory officer*, confirming one year of teaching experience completed after teacher’s certification.
 The Ontario College of Teachers defines “supervisory official” as the Superintendent or Assistant Superintendent of the school board for a teacher employed by a Board of Education.
 (A principal or headmaster is not recognized in this capacity).
 For a teacher employed by a private school, the “supervisory official” is the Ministry of Education official (e.g. Education Officer) appointed to provide supervisory services to the school.
-Confirmation of teaching experience must be received prior to the start date of the course and for course approval.
+Confirmation of teaching experience must be received by the semester deadline date or very shortly after this date.

 NOTE: Candidates who hold Technological Education qualifications but do not have any basic qualifications in Primary, Junior, Intermediate or Senior divisions are eligible to register in this course, as specified by the Ontario College of Teachers.